 Invest in index funds in those asset classes that are efficient — where it is hard for a mutual fund manager to significantly and consistently beat the benchmark.
 A nice listing of efficient and inefficient asset classes may be found here.

-Inefficient asset classes are those in which a skillful fund manager can generate positive alpha (excess returns above the benchmark) by identifying some criteria that the market is not efficiently pricing into the asset class or stock.
-Examples of these asset classes, where the returns of mutual fund managers can vary significantly, include small and mid-cap U.S. equities.
-Check this link to identify those asset classes which tend to be inefficient.
+Inefficient asset classes are those in which a skillful fund manager can generate positive alpha (excess returns above the benchmark) by identifying some criteria that the market is not efficiently pricing into the asset class or security.
+Examples of these asset classes, where the returns of mutual fund managers can vary significantly, include small and mid cap U.S. stocks.

 Consider that some active managers are really good defenders of your investment.
-They may not outperform significantly in up markets but may fall much less than market indexes in down markets.
-Choose to invest in actively managed mutual funds that have down market capture rates less than 100%.
+Their funds may not outperform significantly in up markets but may fall much less than market indexes in down markets.
+Choose to invest in actively managed mutual funds in inefficient asset classes that have down market capture rates of less than 100%.

 Use active management to allocate

-Most investor’s portfolios will benefit from a blend of active and passive management.
-Talk with the investment adviser that works with your 401k plan.
-He/she can help you measure your risk tolerance so that you can allocate correctly between fixed income securities and equities.
-Use your risk tolerance level (aggressive, moderate, conservative) along with your age to generate appropriate allocations in your 401k account.
+Talk with the investment adviser who works with your 401k plan.
+He/she can help you measure your risk tolerance so that you can allocate correctly between stocks and bonds.
+Using your risk tolerance level (aggressive, moderate, conservative) along with your age, your advisor can suggest appropriate allocations for your 401k account.

 Robert C. Lawton, AIF, CRPS is the founder and President of Lawton Retirement Plan Consultants, LLC.
 Mr. Lawton is an award-winning 401(k) investment adviser with over 30 years of experience.
-He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple Inc., AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Car Company, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
-Mr. Lawton may be contacted at (414) 828-4015 or firstname.lastname@example.org.
+He has consulted with many Fortune 500 companies, including: Aon Hewitt, Apple, AT&T, First Interstate Bank, Florida Power & Light, General Dynamics, Houghton Mifflin Harcourt, IBM, John Deere, Mazda Motor Corporation, Northwestern Mutual, Northern Trust Company, Trek Bikes, Tribune Company, Underwriters Labs and many others.
+Contact Mr. Lawton at (414) 828-4015 or firstname.lastname@example.org.